defold/doc/docs/en/faq/faq.md

   $ python -m SimpleHTTPServer [port]
   ```

+Why am I getting a java exception when I try to start Defold?

+: `javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`

+  This exception occurs when the editor tries to make an https connection but the certificate chain provided by the server cannot be verified.

+  See [this link](https://github.com/defold/editor2-issues/blob/master/faq/pkixpathbuilding.md) for details on this error.

 ## Linux issues

 When I try to create a new project, or open an existing one, the editor crashes.